chenxingqiang/secret-learn/doc/developers/contributing.rst

   from high-level questions to a more detailed check-list.

   - Do we want this in the library?
 Is it likely to be used?
-Do you, as a jax-sklearn user, like the change and intend to use it?
-Is it in the scope of jax-sklearn?
+Do you, as a secret-learn user, like the change and intend to use it?
+Is it in the scope of secret-learn?
 Will the cost of maintaining a new feature be worth its benefits?

-  - Is the code consistent with the API of jax-sklearn?
+  - Is the code consistent with the API of secret-learn?
 Are public functions/classes/parameters well named and intuitively designed?

-  - Are all public functions/classes and their parameters, return types, and stored attributes named according to jax-sklearn conventions and documented clearly?
+  - Are all public functions/classes and their parameters, return types, and stored attributes named according to secret-learn conventions and documented clearly?

   - Is any new functionality described in the user-guide and illustrated with examples?